lexnederbragt/MBV3070-H19/lab/1_Data_Types.md

 * * * * *

-**Written by Karin Lagesen**
+**Written by Karin Lagesen, modifed by Lex Nederbragt**

 Note: we are using the interactive shell here, as in the previous exercise.

 Note: if you want to repeat something that you have already typed in, try the arrow buttons on your keyboard.